Tarifa to Fés

 - Self guided walk from Tarifa

-- Three walks in the Rif with guide
+- Three walks in the Rif with local guides

 - Guided walking tour of the medina in Fés